ArnaudFelin/ClickLearn_DSTI_Project/Models/README.md

 ## Tohora

 Tahora provides an automated wokflow for the training, also using the whale data.
+Tohora function has been tested to create a model on the Narwal whales upcalls which have been tested successfully.

 ## Flipper